Choosing restaurant bar stools is a distinct process from selecting stools for personal use in a kitchen.

-When outfitting a restaurant, several factors should be considered to ensure the stools are practical and functional for your business needs.
+When outfitting a restaurant, several factors should be considered to ensure the bar stools are practical and functional for your business needs.

-In this article, we’ll discuss the various types of restaurants and suggest the most suitable stools for each type, as well as the required seat height and other essential features to consider before making a purchase.
+In this article, we’ll discuss the two types of restaurants and suggest the most suitable stools for each type, as well as the required seat height and other essential features to consider before making a purchase.

 Casual Dining vs Fine Dining Restaurants